CS-Careers-UK/2024-Summer-Internships/README.md

 # 2024 Summer Internships 🇬🇧
 Welcome to the [CS Careers UK](https://discord.gg/Fmmu5x8Gn8) repository.
 A community-maintained space dedicated to listing summer internship opportunities in Computer Science for the year 2024 in the United Kingdom.
-Contributions are encouraged, as we strive to keep the list comprehensive, up-to-date, and relevant for recent grads entering the job market.
+Contributions are encouraged, as we strive to keep the list comprehensive, up-to-date, and relevant for interns entering the job market.

 ---